went to the funeral today of Chris Carver, a stalwart of many Devizes organisations and one of those people who once met never forgotten.

 She made it clear she would keep on fighting the disease and stay with her children and husband as long as possible.

 Her eldest child is now an adult and her twins just shy of their 18th birthdays.
-She would have been pleased to almost see them in to adulthood and delighted the funeral service she helped plan ran like clockwork.
+She would have been pleased to almost see them in to adulthood and delighted the funeral service she helped plan ran

 Well done Chris!